bblldave/HercuHealth/docs/TechnicalDocumentation/Architecture.md

 ### Security

-- JWT for secure authentication.
+- Passage passwordless for secure authentication.
 - Encryption and hashing for sensitive data like passwords.

 ### Deployment